Azure/CloudShell/roadmap/cs-roadmap-2023.md

 resources they need.
 Benefits include:

 - Improved user interface to be more modern and intuitive.
-- Accessibility improvements for users who may have disabilities or impairments by improving color contrast, adjusting font sizes and other accessibility improvements.
+- Update color contrast and font sizes to improve accessibility for user that may have vision impairments.
 - Support for enhanced functionality

 ### Ephemeral Sessions

-Ephemeral sessions allow users to manage azure resources faster without the overhead of creating and associating Azure storage accounts.
-These temporary and disposable sessions are best for scenarios where customers need to perform ad-hoc tasks without the need to persist and data or files between sessions.
+Ephemeral sessions allow users to manage Azure resources faster without the overhead of creating and associating Azure storage accounts.
+These temporary and disposable sessions are best for scenarios where customers need to perform ad-hoc tasks without the need to persist data or files between sessions.
 In addition, this provides a layer of security to scenarios to ensure that data or files created during the session are not accessible to other users or processes after the session ends.